-Criminal liability is unlikely, but can President Trump be found civilly liable for the US Capitol Riots?
+Can President Trump be found civilly liable for Capitol Riots?

 Above photo editorial credit: Sebastian Portillo / Shutterstock.com